 - Avoid lender limitations of rates based on credit scores and debt-to-income ratio

 - Keep money that would be spent on upgrades and fees for a house sale

 What happens if you inherited a house with no mortgage?
 Inheriting a paid-off property may seem like a choice between two excellent outcomes, each with pros and cons: the house or the money.
 But if you want to keep your inherited house to live in and also convert its equity to travel, pay off debt, or invest, it’s time to explore choice #5.

-EasyKnock offers solutions that allow you to convert the home equity to cash without taking on a new mortgage or moving out.
-We are a group of real estate experts and investors who work with homeowners—including those who are historically overlooked by traditional lenders—to give them a direct line to the home equity they already own.
+Sale-leaseback solutions allow you to convert the home equity to cash without taking on a new mortgage or moving out.

 If you’ve inherited a house with no mortgage, there are important steps to take and a few different options available to you.
 Talk to a financial and real estate advisor about your next steps.